hollisma/hollisis.me/content/blog/wandering-in-thought.md

 Through mind's armor find the chinks

 Wandering through yet deeper mists
-See reflections that were missed
+Seek reflections that were missed
 Learn from woes; my past mistakes
 Find the masks I've had to fake